pytorch/examples/distributed/ddp/README.md

 model by processing different portions of a large dataset, computing local gradients (aka _sub_-gradients) independently and then collectively synchronizing gradients using the AllReduce primitive.
-In HPC terminology, this model of execution is called _Single Program Multiple Data_ or SPMD since the same application runs on all application but each one operates on different portions of the training dataset.
+In HPC terminology, this mode of execution is called _Single Program Multiple Data_ or SPMD since the same application runs on all application but each one operates on different portions of the training dataset.